chuanqisun/htmaa-2025/src/posts/final-project/index.md

 ## PCB Production

-I milled boards for both the Operator and the Switchboard using the Carvera Desktop CNC Machine.
+I milled boards for both the Operator and the Switchboard using the Carvera Desktop CNC machine.
 See details in the [weekly post](../week-06/index.md).

 ## Case Prototype